1871fotc/fotc/docs/bios/index.md

 **Read the stories of the people interred at Toowong Cemetery**.
 The index below lists some of the people mentioned in our [self-guided walks](../walks/index.md) and provides a link to their story.

-??? example "How to use the Index"
+??? directions "How to use the Index"

     - Click a column name to sort the table.
     - "Also Known As" names are shown in (brackets).